The quick version 🏃

 - We also used LinkedIn’s ad firmographics to tell their sales team which companies were most engaged with our ad-distributed content so they could target them directly

-- To date, the campaign has generated more than £350K pipeline value and, at the time of writing, resulted in a sale worth £200K
+- To date, the campaign has generated more than £350K pipeline value with a projected lifetime value of over £1 million and closed over £200K of revenue

 The long version 🤓